zarf-dev/proposals/0048-schema-update-process/README.md

 ```

 `api.Package` will be the public, version-neutral representation used by Zarf operations and SDK consumers.
 It will contain each supported behavior once, rather than every field name from every API version.
 The versioned packages will remain the public representations of their YAML schemas, but operational code will use them only at serialization boundaries and during initial load and import.

-Each API version will convert to and from `api.Package`.
-This makes `api.Package` the pivot for conversions, requiring one converter per API version rather than converters between every pair of versions.
-Conversion must preserve package behavior, but does not guarantee the exact structure of the original YAML.

 Packages such as `filters`, `actions`, and `helm` will accept `api.Package` or one of its child types. `load.PackageDefinition` will return an editable `api.Package`.
 Functions such as `packager.Remove` that operate only on the definition will accept this type, while operations tied to assembled resources will continue to use `PackageLayout`.